machobearstudio/poly-select/README.md

 Picks given keys and associated values from an object or array

 ## Motivation
-When workingon data transformation pipelines, it is often needed to be able to filter out unused data leaving only a fiew pieces for downstream processing.
+When working data transformation pipelines, it is often needed to be able to filter out unused data leaving only a few pieces for downstream processing.

 This tool is effectively a shorthand version of:
 ```